 Source of Support: None, Conflict of Interest: None

 Background: Rheumatoid arthritis (RA) is the most prevalent autoimmune disease, in which CCL2 and CCL5 are critically involved.
-The objective was to evaluate the therapeutic effects of bone marrow-derived mesenchymal stem cells (MSCs) on the foregoing chemokines in RA patients.
+The objective of this study was to evaluate the therapeutic effects of bone marrow-derived mesenchymal stem cells (BM-MSCs) on the foregoing chemokines in RA patients.
 Materials and Methods: Thirteen RA patients were evaluated in terms of clinical manifestations, paraclinical factors, gene expression, and plasma levels of CCL2 and CCL5 prior to treatment and 1 and 6 months after intervention.
 Real-time-polymerase chain reaction and enzyme-linked immunosorbent assay were employed to assess the gene expression and plasma levels of CCL2 and CCL5 at different time points after MSC therapy.
 Statistical analysis was performed by SPSS 16 and Prism 7.
-Results: The CCL2 gene expression had statistically significantly increased (P = 0.034), and its plasma level had insignificantly reduced after 1 month.
+Results: The CCL2 gene expression had significantly increased (P = 0.034), and its plasma level had insignificantly reduced after 1 month.
 Furthermore, the gene expression and plasma level of CCL5 had statistically significantly decreased (P = 0.032, P < 0.001).
-The CCL5 gene expression had statistically significantly increased after 6 months (P = 0.001) and its plasma level had insignificantly reduced.
+The CCL5 gene expression had statistically increased after 6 months (P = 0.001) and its plasma level had insignificantly reduced.
 Conclusion: The most significant inhibitory effects of MSC therapy on the gene expression and plasma level of CCL5 were observed at the end of 1 month.
 The differences between the gene expression and protein levels during the treatment might be related to microRNA effects or the insufficient number of MSC injection.

 Keywords: Chemokine CCL2, chemokine CCL5, mesenchymal stem cells, rheumatoid arthritis